najnesnaj/pinetime-zephyr/manual/drivers/cst816s.rst

 the Hynitron cst816s is a touchscreen.
-In zephyr is no touchscreen driver yet.
+In zephyr doesn't handle touchscreens yet.
 In order to investigate, the touchscreen driver has been created as a sensor.
-In fact it senses you finger ;)
+In fact it senses your finger ;)

 Requirements